Furious-Green/japanese-tts-webserver/README.md

 A FastAPI-based web server for Japanese Text-to-Speech synthesis supporting multiple TTS models.

+### About Furious Green

+[Furious Green](https://furiousgreen.co) is a Japan-based technology training company focused on AI, machine learning, and generative models.
+We build open tools and demos like this one to help engineers and researchers experiment with the latest AI technologies — in this case, Japanese Text-to-Speech models.

 ## Features

 - **Multi-Model Support**: Choose between Parler TTS, Canary TTS, and Fish Speech models